skip to Main Content

 So, if I have to switch up my training plan, what’s the best approach?

-That depends on what you’re training for, where you are in your training season, and what type of workout you have planned, says running and triathlon coach Mike Thomson, CSCS, USATF, a Life Time personal trainer in Overland Park, Kansas.
-For example, the further out you are from a race, the more leeway you have to modify or skip a workout.
+That depends on what you’re training for, where you are in your training season, and what type of workout you have planned, says running and triathlon coach Mike Thomson, CSCS, USATF, a Life Time personal trainer in Overland Park, Kan.
+For example, the more time you have before a competition or event, the more leeway you have to modify or skip a workout.
 When you are four to six weeks from a race or event, however, each workout becomes more important, he says.

 “One thing that’s important is to give yourself grace,” Thomson says.
 “We get all worked up in our head that we have to do this or that.
 But at the end of the day, an off- or skipped workout won’t change that much.”

-However, if poor air quality lingers and doesn’t improve, move your training indoors and do your best on the treadmill or on the bike, says Thomson.
+However, if poor air quality persists, move your training indoors and do your best on the treadmill or on a stationary bike, says Thomson.
 It’s not ideal — especially for endurance and sprint training geared to a specific outdoor event — but it will support your fitness without sacrificing your health.
 In the long run, that’s the most sustainable and beneficial approach that can still support your goals.

 Does exercising outdoors on a high-pollution day negate the benefits of exercise?

-The short answer is that although poor air quality may not actually negate the benefits of exercise, it almost certainly impacts your training by undermining performance.
+The short answer is that poor air quality may not actually negate the benefits of exercise, but it almost certainly impacts your training by undermining performance.

 Despite the as-yet-inconclusive science, it’s likely that you might not feel on top of your game if you’re working out on a high-pollution day — and that’s a critical consideration during training.